 Hello!
-Welcome to the Human Resource Development research guide at the UT Tyler library.
+Welcome to the Human Resource Development research guide at Muntz Library.

-Please be aware that some links in this guide will link out to other UT Tyler guides, databases, and other Internet sources in new browser tabs.
+Please be aware that some links in this guide will link out to other Research Guides, databases, and other Internet sources in new browser tabs.

 |Fall & Spring|

 |Sa||9:00am - 6:00pm|